Agile Business Analyst

 – Business analyst and

 When functioning with a Product Owner as well as an agile Business Analyst, they tend to focus on dealing with the problem from a complete viewpoint.
-The Product Owner provides a user focus while the agile Business Analyst provides a system focus.
+The Product Owner provides the user with the focus while the agile Business Analyst provides with a system focus.
 So while the Product Owner is checking out what the user wants and the best way to provide business value, the agile Business Analyst is classifying edge-cases, error conditions, dependencies and impacts to other areas of the system and other systems.
-A good agile Business Analyst has a profound understanding of the current functionality of the system and is capable to expect positive and negative impacts to other areas of the organization.
+A good agile Business Analyst has a deep understanding of the current functionality of the system and is capable to expect positive and negative impacts to other areas of the organisation.

-· An agile Business Analyst may challenge the Product Owner or Product Manager to define the situation at the office, what are the recent problems that are related to the business and how to deal with all these issues at hand?
+An agile Business Analyst may challenge the Product Owner or Product Manager to define the situation at the office, the recent problems that are related to the business are focus on how to deal with all these issues at hand.

-· There is no doubt an agile Business Analyst can provide a great deal of value; however, Product Owner exclusively retains the rights to two responsibilities in order to maintain accountability: accepting stories and managing priorities.
+There is no doubt that an Agile Business Analyst can provide a great deal of value; however, Product Owner exclusively retains the rights to two responsibilities in order to maintain accountability: accepting stories and managing priorities.